kripikroli/dev_bitcoinminer/_posts/2011-07-23-garage-cooling-method.md

 featured:
 layout: post
 ---

-Keeping It Cool - In The Garage
+<h2>Keeping It Cool - In The Garage</h2>

-Forum member shotgun picked up an old Sun rack and loaded it with rigs.
-This photo is the result of his method that he detailed in a forum post.
+<p>Forum member shotgun picked up an old Sun rack and loaded it with rigs.
+This photo is the result of his method that he detailed in a forum post.<p>
-Previous Posts